yulingtianxia/MessageThrottle/README.md

 `MTRule` represents the rule of a message throttle, which contains strategy and frequency of sending messages.

 You can assign an instance or (meta)class to `target` property.
 When you assign an instance to `target`, MessageThrottle will only restrict messages send to this instance.
 If you want to restrict a class method, just using `mt_metaClass()` to get it's meta class, and assign the meta class to `target`.
+Rules with instance `target` won't conflict with each other, and have a higher priority than rules with class `target`.

 `MTRule` also define the mode of performing selector.
 There are three modes defined in `MTMode`: `MTModePerformFirstly`, `MTModePerformLast` and `MTModePerformDebounce`.